Another record for St. Michael

 1875 – Forward Sam Raybould was born in Staveley, Chesterfield.
 He signed from New Brighton Tower for £250 in January 1900, scoring 130 times in 226 reds games and helping us to claim two League titles before moving on to Sunderland in May 1907.

-1997 - Future red Mauricio Pellegrino won the first of his three caps for Argentina in their goalless draw with Ecuador in the Copa América.
+1997 - Future red Mauricio Pellegrino won the first of his three caps for Argentina in their goalless draw with Ecuador in the Copa América in Bolivia.
+Future red Milan Baroš appeared for the Czech Republic Under-15’s on the same day.

 Red against red in Cagliari